pork apples and onions in a slightly sweet cider sauce served

 Sear the pork chops

 We need a hot skillet to sear.
-The higher heat will get the chops brown and crusty on the outside.
-At lower temperatures they will steam which sacrifices flavor and tenderness.
+The high heat will get the chops brown and crusty on the outside.
+At lower temperatures they will steam, which sacrifices flavor and tenderness.

 Preheating your skillet is essential for searing.
-If you want to know that your skillet is hot, a drop of water will tell you.
-One drop of water will make a searing noise, quickly steam and evaporate when your skillet is hot.
+If you want to know that your skillet is hot enough, a single drop of water will tell you.
+The drop of water will sizzle and quickly evaporate when your skillet is hot.
+Caution: make sure the water is fully evaporated before you add the oil.
+Mixing water with hot oil is extremely dangerous.

-When the skillet is hot, add olive oil.
-The oil will warm in 1 or 2 seconds.
-When the oil is hot, it gets a wavy appearance.
-With practice, you will recognize it.
-Add the chops.
+When the skillet is hot, add enough olive oil to cover the bottom of the skillet (about 3 tablespoons) and quickly add the pork.
 You will hear the sizzle of the sear as soon as the chops hit the skillet.
-If you are not sure the skillet is hot enough, instead of adding the whole chop, just touch the side of the chop to the skillet.
+If you are not sure the skillet is hot enough, instead of adding the whole chop, just touch the side of the chop to the bottom of the skillet.
 If it starts to sizzle you are ready to go.

 When the chops are seared to a golden brown on one side, turn them and sear the other side.
 For the one inch chops we used, with the bone in, it took 2 minutes to get the sear you see in the picture.
 The other side only took 1 minute.
 You are not fully cooking the chops, just searing them at this point.

-Get the skillet off the heat when you are done searing, remove the chops and put them close by.
-You will be adding them back in to finish cooking, in just a few minutes.
+Take the skillet off the heat when you are done searing, remove the chops and put them close by.
+You will be adding them back in to finish cooking in just a few minutes.

 Brown the onions